August 2023 Early Retirement Update – Back to School Edition

 Read more

 On to our financial progress.
-July was another great month for our finances.
-Our net worth spiked by $92,000 to end July at $2,859,000.
-Our income totaled $2,728, while our spending was a relatively moderate $2,064 for the month of July.
+August was another great month for our finances.
+Our net worth shot up by $63,000 to end the month at $3,312,000.
+Our income of $2,604 was a bit less than our spending of $3,348 for the month of August.

 Let’s jump into the details from last month.